himalaya-quant/hq-synapse/README.md

   For this reason you should never need to forcefully parse the response, as long as you always return native structures from your python scripts.
-  But if for some reason you'd need to return a JSON parsable string, and you want Synapse to prase it automatically for you before delivering the response, you can do it by setting `forceJSONParse` to `true`.
+  But if for some reason you'd need to return a JSON parsable string, and you want Synapse to parse it automatically for you before delivering the response, you can do it by setting `forceJSONParse` to `true`.

   ⚠️ Just keep in mind that this will impact performances.
 Parsing large